hypothesis/client/docs/developers/developing.rst

 Running the Tests
 -----------------

-Hypothesis uses Karma and mocha for testing.
+Hypothesis uses Vitest for testing.
 To run all the tests once, run:

 .. code-block:: sh